-The tournament is organised by the United States Golf Association (USGA) in mid-June and it is scheduled so that the final round is played on the third Sunday, which is Father’s Day.
+The tournament is organised by the United States Golf Association (USGA) in mid-June and scheduled so that the final round is played on the third Sunday, which is Father’s Day.

-From a course difficulty perspective the US Open Championship is traditionally the hardest of the four Majors to win.
+From a course difficulty perspective, the US Open Championship is traditionally the hardest of the four Majors to win.

 Like with all Majors, it is worth holding back some wager money to have a bet in running after 36 or even 54 holes are completed.

-US Open Betting Tips 2017
+US Open Betting Tips 2019